Decryption

 Encrypted FS-Tree Nodes

-A volume’s Object Map is never encrypted, but its referenced virtual objects may be, as is the case with FS-Tree Node on encrypted volumes.
+A volume’s Object Map is never encrypted, but its referenced virtual objects may be, as is the case with FS-Tree Nodes on encrypted volumes.

 Let’s revisit the value half of an Object Map entry.